cohyou/otz-language/README.md

 # otz-language README
 This is the README for your extension "otz".
-After writing up a brief description, we recommend including the following sections.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

 For example if there is an image subfolder under your extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)